ryancswallace/evosim/README.md

 evosim is a web-based interactive evolution simulator with dynamic visualizations.

 ## Background
-Variation.
-Differential survival and heritable reproduction.
-Mutation.
+Differential survival and heritable reproduction with mutation.

 ## Install
 Not packaged yet.